Static Method in Java (with Examples)

 Can We override Static method in Java?

-• Like static variables, static methods are also bound with class, not to objects of class.
+• Like static variables, static methods are bound with class, not with any specific object (instance) of a class.